OpenPGP/openpgp.org/_about/02-history.md

 OpenPGP is on the Internet Standards Track and is under active development.
 Many e-mail clients provide OpenPGP-compliant email security as described in RFC 3156.
-The current specification is RFC 4880 (November 2007), the successor to RFC 2440.
-RFC 4880 specifies a suite of required algorithms consisting of ElGamal encryption, DSA, Triple DES and SHA-1.
+The current specification is RFC 9580 (August 2024), the successor to RFC 4880.
+RFC 9580 specifies a suite of required algorithms consisting of X25519, Ed25519, AES-OCB, and SHA2-256.
-In addition to these algorithms, the standard recommends RSA as described in PKCS #1 v1.5 for encryption and signing, as well as AES-128, CAST-128 and IDEA.
+In addition to these algorithms, the standard recommends X448, Ed448, AES-256, SHA2-384, and SHA2-512
 Beyond these, many other algorithms are supported.
-The standard was extended to support Camellia cipher by RFC 5581 in 2009, and encryption based on elliptic curve cryptography (ECDSA, ECDH) by RFC 6637 in 2012.
-Support of EdDSA will be added by draft-koch-eddsa-for-openpgp-00 proposed in 2014.

 As far as we know, [intelligence organizations aren't able to break it](http://www.theverge.com/2014/12/28/7458159/encryption-standards-the-nsa-cant-crack-pgp-tor-otr-snowden).